 After showing several other cruisers my ‘guide,’ they’d ask for a copy.
 One cruiser said, ‘Hey, you should put this on Amazon so others can benefit.’

 And as they say, the rest is history!

-All that being noted, the 40+ page guide that I created does not replace or act as a substitution for a VHF radio course or professional document.
-In the guide I don’t explain how to use a radio although I do offer various tips and suggestions.
+All that being noted, the 40+ page guide that I created does not replace or act as a substitution for a VHF radio course or a professional document.
+In the guide, I don’t explain how to use a radio although I do offer various tips and suggestions.

 Here’s the Table of Contents

 - VHF Radio General Tips and Information 11

 - VHF Radio Checklists and Templates 27